leap-stc/LEAPCourse-Climate-Pred-Challenges/README.md

 ### Project cycle 2: Parameterizing Earth System Models with Machine Learning

-Follwing the work of Sane, A. et al. (2023).
+Following the work of Sane, A. et al. (2023).
 Parameterizing Vertical Mixing Coefficients in the Ocean Surface Boundary Layer Using Neural Networks.
 Journal of Advances in Modeling Earth Systems, 15(10). [doi:10.1029/2023ms003890](https://doi.org/10.1029/2023ms003890)

 ([starter codes])